California schools are taking a stand against heatstroke and heat-related illnesses with the latest CIF guidelines for on-site WBGT monitoring.

 Heat stress happens when the body temperature struggles to cool down.
 Athletes are particularly susceptible to heat stress during exercise.
 Traditional methods, such as air temperature alone, are insufficient for assessing heat stress risks.
 This is where WBGT (Wet Bulb Globe Temperature) comes in.

-Heat Index vs. WBGT: Why the “Feels Like” Doesn’t Tell the Whole Story
+Heat Index vs. WBGT: Why “Feels Like” Doesn’t Tell the Whole Story

 The heat index falls short of assessing heat stress risks for outdoor activities.
 The Heat Index mainly considers air temperature and humidity, neglecting factors like wind speed, sun angle, and cloud cover.
 A WBGT meter addresses these limitations by offering an accurate assessment of environmental heat stress and its impact on the human body.